-- Label them clearly on masking tape or popsicle sticks with an indelible marker with the name and planting date.
+- Label containers clearly with masking tape or wooden plant labels using an indelible marker with the name and planting date.

-- Plastic domes or cling film can cover the trays and hold in moisture until germination.
+- Plastic domes, cling film or even clear plastic bags can cover the trays and hold in moisture until germination.

 - Good light is essential.
-Once you see signs of germination, move the seed trays to a light-filled area.
-Seedlings need full sun from a south or west-facing window but should not be placed on a windowsill which can have drafts and fluctuations of temperatures over the course of a day.
+Once signs of germination are noticed, move the seed trays to a light-filled area.
+Seedlings need full sun from a south or west-facing window but should not be placed on a drafty windowsill wit fluctuations of temperatures over the course of a day.
 The most consistent choice is using fluorescent lights positioned 2 to 3” above the foliage.
-Use a timer to keep fluorescent lights on for 12 to 16 hours a day.
+Use a timer to keep fluorescent lights on for 12 to 16 hours a day..

-- Seedlings like to be warm.
+- Most seedlings like to be warm.
 Place the containers in a warm spot (70 to 75° F) or on top of a heat mat although a heat mat will dry the soil more quickly.
 Do not plug a heat mat into the same timer as lighting fixtures.

-- Keep the soil moist, but never wet as this encourages rot (damping off, see below).
-At first, lightly mist the soil.
-Once seedlings emerge, place the containers in a tray and water from the bottom to encourage deep root development but do not let the trays sit in water.
-Check daily and do not let the soil mix dry out.
+- Keep the soil moist, but never wet as this encourages damping off (see below).
+At first, lightly mist the media to keep the seedbed moist.
+Once seedlings emerge, water more deeply.
+Check daily and do not let the soilless mix dry out.

 - Wait to fertilize until the seedling’s true leaves (the second set) appear.
-Then use a ¼ strength weak solution of a high-phosphorus fertilizer (e.g., 5-10-5), which will help the seedlings develop a strong root system.
-When the seedlings have one to three sets of true leaves, transplant them to a larger container.
+Then use a ¼ strength solution of a high-phosphorus fertilizer (e.g., 5-10-5), which will help the seedlings develop a strong root system.
+When the seedlings have one to three sets of true leaves, transplant them to a larger container if necessary.